 For a little more background, I started meditating using guided audio for around 20 minutes per day, then switched to meditating in silence using a stopwatch.
-After several years I increased the time to 30 minutes, and a few months ago started sitting for 45 minutes.
+After several years I increased the time to 30 minutes, and a few months ago started sitting for 45 minutes to one hour.
 I was inconsistent for the first 1-2 years and then roughly consistent (80-90% of days) thereafter.

 Causality is Hard